 Greenville is more segregated than the rest of the region.
 Relative segregation for an area is determined by the presence of a group compared to their overall representation in the city.
-For example, if 20 percent of the city's population is a particular group but make up 50 percent of a particular area, that area would be relatively segregated.
-In this section, data from the 2011-2015 American Community Survey 5-Year Estimates was used because it is the most recent data available.
+For example, if 20 percent of the city's population is a group but make up 50 percent of an area, that area would be relatively segregated.
+In this section data from the 2011-2015 American Community Survey 5-Year Estimates was used because it is the most recent data available.

-White: More than 55 percent of the population (55.85 percent) of Greenville identify as white, but there are four census tracts within the city showing a white population of more than 75 percent.
-The first is census tract 37147000400 and is centrally located and wraps around Eastern Carolina University primarily to the south and the east.
-The second census tract is 37147000301 and is located in the southcentral part of Greenville.
-This tract is bordered by Highway 264 to the north, Charles Boulevard to the west, E. 14th Street to the east, and Fire Tower Road to the south.
+White: Over 55 percent of the population (55.85 percent) of Greenville identify as White, but there are four census tracts within the city a White population of over 75 percent.
+The first is census tract 37147000400 and is centrally located and wraps around Eastern Carolina University to primarily south and the east.
+The second census tract is 37147000301 and is in the southcentral part of Greenville.
+This tract is bordered by 264 on the north, Charles Blvd to the west, E 14th Street to the east, and Fire Tower Road to the south.
 The third and fourth census tracts are only partially within the city and they are both in the southwestern area.
 Tract 37147001303 is located south of Fire Tower Road between Evans Street and County Home Road.
-Tract 37147001200 is south and east of S. Charles and east of County Home Road.
-The following map displays the distribution of the white population in Greenville.
+Tract 37147001200 is south and east of S Charles and east of County Home Road.
+The following map displays the distribution of the White population in Greenville.

-Source: 2011-2015 American Community Survey 5-Year Estimates via PolicyMap are disproportionally populated by non-white residents and on the east side of the tract the opposite is true.
-There are four tracts that have a black population of 60 percent or more.
-Tract 3714000602 is located north of Greenville Boulevard, east of Highway 11 and southwest of Dickinson Avenue.
-Tract 37147000702 includes the neighborhoods of Greenbrier, Evans Park, and Carolina Heights and is boxed between the CSX Rail to the east, Memorial Drive to the west, and Spruce street to the north in the Higgs neighborhood.
-Tract 37147000701 includes the neighborhoods of Paige, Biltmore and half of Higgs.
-The southern border is Spruce Street, the eastern border is Plant Street, and the northern border is Highway 13 and moves along 5th Street.
+Source: American Community Survey 5-Year Estimates 2011-2015 via PolicyMap

+Black: Approximately 35.65 percent of the population of Greenville identify as Black, but there is relative segregation in the city.
+In fact, the CSX Rail line that runs north and south in the center of the city shows clear racial segregation.
+Tracts on the west side of the tracks are disproportionally populated by non-White residents and on the east side of the tract the opposite is true.
+There are four tracts that have a Black population of 60 percent or more.
+Tract 3714000602 is located north of Greenville Blvd, east of Highway 11 and southwest of Dickinson Avenue.
+Tract 37147000702 includes the neighborhoods of Greenbrier, Evens Park, and Carolina Heights and is boxed between the CSX Rail on the east, Memorial Drive on the west, and Spruce street to the North in the Higgs neighborhood.
+Tract 37147000701 includes the neighborhoods of Paige, Biltmore, and half of Higgs.
+The southern border is Spruce street, the eastern border is Plant Street, and the eastern border is Highway 13 and moves along 5th Street.
 The final census tract, 37147000800, with a disproportionally large Black population is a geographically large tract near the Greenville airport that is primarily inside Highway 264.